 This sub-menu displays the scheduled profile(s).
 To customize the profile, click Add and then enter a descriptive name for the profile in the prompt dialog window.
+Then click OK.

-After entering the profile name, click OK and the profile is added to the Schedule Profiles list.
+The profile is added to the Schedule Profiles list.
 To delete the profile, select the profile in the list and click Delete.

-Profile Name: Display the profile name that you select in the Schedule Profiles list.

-- Weekdays: Select the weekday(s) that you want to separately assign in the schedule profile.
+- Profile Name: Display the profile name that you select in the Schedule Profiles list. - Weekdays: Select the weekday(s) that you want to separately assign in the schedule profile.
 The weekday that has been assigned will be displayed with green color. - Time List: Display the time period that you have assigned within the selected weekday.
 To assign the same time period to every weekday, click Add this to all weekdays; click Delete this from all weekdays to remove the selected time period from every weekday.
 Click Delete to remove the selected time period. - Start/End Time: Enter the start and end time and then click Add to assign a time period within in the selected weekday.